maartene/DCJam2025/docs/TECHDEBT.md

         - [X] `spawnEnemy` should create a new Enemy
 - Extract conditional in update
 - message chain in `LostConditionTests` because `World` exposes array with partymembers
+- enemies should be part of floor definition -> requires update to `makeWorld(from:)`